fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 }
 ```

 We’ll also need a `tfvars` file to make some environment-specific variable overrides.
-Create a file in the `/aws` directory named `prod.tfvars`, and copy/paste the variables below (note the bucket names will have to be unique for your environment):
+Create a file in the `/aws` directory named `prod.tfvars`, and copy/paste the variables below:

 ```
 fleet_backend_cpu         = 1024